 - My doctor isn't a preferred provider — now what?

 What is a preferred provider?

 Preferred providers are doctors, hospitals and other health care providers who have agreed to provide medical services at negotiated rates and at designated standards.

 While there is no requirement to use a preferred provider other than the hospitals for active employees and dependents, there are advantages.
 Preferred providers will file your claims for you and since they may provide services for a discounted rate, using one can lower the cost to you and to the plans.

 What if I don't use a preferred provider?

 Non-preferred providers may ask you to pay for services up front and file a claim for reimbursement, although many do not have this requirement.
-Claims from a non-preferred provider are reimbursed based on the recognized charge, what may be referred to as the usual, customary, and reasonable (UCR) charge.
+Claims from a non-preferred provider are reimbursed based on the maximum allowed charge.
 If the provider you use charges…

-- Less than or the same as the recognized charge: both you and your plan will pay according to the plan co-pay percentages and deductibles using the actual amount charged; or,
+- Less than or the same as the maximum allowed charge: both you and your plan will pay according to the plan co-pay percentages and deductibles using the actual amount charged; or,

-- More than the recognized charge: after you and the plan pay according to the plan copay percentages and any deductible using the recognized charge guidelines, you may be asked to pay the amount charged by the provider that exceeded the recognized charge.
+- More than the maximum allowed charge: after you and the plan pay according to the plan copay percentages and any deductible using the recognized charge guidelines, you may be asked to pay the amount charged by the provider that exceeded the maximum allowed charge.

 How do I find a preferred provider?

 The plans include access to preferred providers through the MultiPlan (formerly Beech Street) network and their affiliates.
 There are several ways to locate a preferred provider: